IDme/ID.me-WebVerify-SDK-iOS/README.md

 All potential errors that could occur are explained in the next section.

 ## Error Handling
 There are four potential outcomes during the group affiliation verification process, three of which are errors.
 All of the errors are returned in the `IDmeWebVerifyVerificationResults` block, which is the last parameter in verification method described above.
 Each error will return a non-nil NSError object, and a nil NSDictionary object.
-The three verification related errors can be found in the `IDmeVerifyErrorCode` typedef, which deals with all errors in the SDK.
+The three verification related errors can be found in the `IDmeWebVerifyErrorCode` typedef, which deals with all errors in the SDK.
 The three verification related errors are as follows:

 - `IDmeWebVerifyErrorCodeVerificationDidFailToFetchUserProfile`
 	- Error occurs if user succesfully verified their group affiliation, but there was a problem with the user's profile being returned.